-#5 Good typography, a few colors, empty space, and minimalism are synonyms for prestige and quality design
+#5 Good typography, a few colours, empty space, and minimalism are synonyms for prestige and quality design

-Material design goes hand in hand with other accepted trends such as minimalism, clean design and responsive.
+Material design goes hand in hand with other accepted trends such as minimalism, clean design and responsive design.

 “Empty space” is a great design tactic, but it is often perceived as an “unused space” that results from a designer’s lack of creativity.
 On the contrary, minimalism and “empty space” are, on the one hand, enabling a user to see the needed information without being distracted, and on the other, give us confidence that the user will not look for the same information somewhere else.

 With this in mind, our first challenge is to transfer this knowledge, and design principles to a client, because a fundamental human need is to fill in the empty spaces with things, and clients often think that the same can be applied to virtual spaces.
 The second challenge, especially if you create a design for social networks and complex applications and platforms, is to provide all necessary information, yet comply with the minimalism and the principles of Material design.
 Thus, we can expect to see popular social networks redesigned soon, LinkedIn for instance.

 The characteristics of the minimal art in the 1970s were precision geometry, flat and evenly coloured surfaces with clean, unmixed colours – this is what we use today in web design.
 Whether the characteristics of Postmodernism will succeed characteristics of Minimalism on the web, similarly as in art, remains to be seen.
 If you are not creating a design with this in mind, your work does not follow trends.